 - Once cool, store in an airtight container for upto 5 days

-How can I make Gluten Free Scones?
+Can I make Gluten Free Scones?

 Yes you can!